AdamSpera/meraki-excap-cloudflare/README.md

 Check out what it looks like for end users!
 Live Demo: https://meraki-excap-cloudflare.pages.dev

 Want to try it out in your environment?
-Configure the following link as your WiFi Splash-Page for an access point or ssid, and your good to go! ```https://meraki-excap-cloudflare.pages.dev```
+Configure the following link as your WiFi Splash-Page for an access point or ssid, and your good to go! ```https://meraki-excap-cloudflare.pages.dev```.

-## Easy Setup and Installation
+## Installation

+### Deploying to Cloudflare

 _Prerequisite:_ Create a Cloudflare account (www.cloudflare.com).
 _Prerequisite:_ Create a GitHub account (https://github.com/).

 1. Fork this repository to your GitHub.
 2. Rename the forked repo for your desired live page URL.
 3. Log in to Cloudflare and navigate to "Workers & Pages" on the sidebar.